wngaw/wngaw.github.io/_posts/2019-05-06-neural-networks.md

 So what happened?

 In 2012, two parallel ideas coincides during an AI competition called *[ImageNet](http://image-net.org/)*, which is an object detection challenge that consists of 150,000 images across 1,000 object categories.
-This repository was collected by Princeton professor Fei-Fei Li across several year who believes that showing learning algorithm more data was more important that creating the perfect learning algorithm.
+This repository was collected by Princeton professor *[Fei-Fei Li](https://en.wikipedia.org/wiki/Fei-Fei_Li)* across several year, who believes that showing learning algorithm more data was more important that creating the perfect learning algorithm.
 At the same time, a team from the University of Toronto uses Li's massive amount of data to learn a neural network, which was an idea that took inspiration from how the brain learns.

 The Toronto team entered the ImageNet challenge with their trained neural network and became the first team to break 75% accuracy in the competition.
 Neural network was then used year after year by every subsequent winning teams.
-From then on, numerous applications that requires some form of abstract learning and predictions were built on top of that discovery.

 ## What is Neural Network?